-We collect Council Tax, which pays for the delivery of local services, on behalf of ourselves, Cumbria County Council, Town and Parish Councils and the Police and Crime Commissioner.
+Council tax pays for the delivery of local services.
+We collect it on behalf of ourselves, Cumbria County Council, Town and Parish Councils and the Police and Crime Commissioner.
 Read our Council Tax and Business Rates booklet to see how this is broken down and where your money goes.